 4. Results

-4.1
+4.1 Field Data Collection

+4.1.1 Precipitation

 Annual precipitation (P) measured at RG1 was 3,502 mm, 3,529 mm, and 3,709 mm in 2012, 2013, and 2014, respectively, which averages 94% of long-term precipitation (=3,800 mm) from PRISM data (Craig, 2009).
 Linear relationships between daily P at RG1 and Wx (slope=0.95, r2=0.87) and RG1 and RG2 (slope=0.75, r2=0.85) were observed, so P was assumed to be homogenous over the watershed for all analyses.
 The lower P measured at RG2 was assumed to be caused by surrounding vegetation, as the only available installation location was in a forest clearing with high surrounding canopy.
 Rain gauges could only be placed as high as ~300 m (RG2), though the highest point in the watershed is ~600 m.
 Long-term rain gage records show a strong precipitation gradient with increasing elevation, with average annual P of 3,000-4,000 mm on the lowlands, increasing to more than 6,350 mm at high elevations (>400 m.a.s.l.)
 (Craig, 2009; Dames & Moore, 1981; Wong, 1996).
 P data measured at higher elevations would be useful to determine the orographic effect.
 For this analysis, however, the absolute values of P in each subwatershed are not important since P and the Erosivity Index are only used as predictive storm metrics for Objective 2.

+4.1.2 Water Discharge (Q)

 Discharge (Q) at both FG1 and FG3 was characterized by periods of low but perennial baseflow, punctuated by short, flashy hydrograph peaks (Figure 3).
 Though Q data was unavailable for some periods, storm events were generally smaller but more frequent in the October-April wet season compared to the May-September dry season.
 The largest event in the three year monitoring period was observed in the dry season (August 2014).